manel1874/QSHY/UPGMA/README.md

 	- Each party computes the hamming distance between the several parties (First phase - private):

 		- Sends and receives the number of inputs to/from the other parties;

-		(b) Computes Hamming Distance using SMC between parties’ sequences;
+		- Computes Hamming Distance using SMC between parties’ sequences;

-		(c) Evaluators send SMC result to Garbler and Garlber receives it;
+		- Evaluators send SMC result to Garbler and Garlber receives it;

-		(d) Computes interanlly the hamming distances between their own sequences;
+		- Computes interanlly the hamming distances between their own sequences;

-		(e) Sends all the distances not known by the other parties.
+		- Sends all the distances not known by the other parties.

 	- Create Hamming Distance Matrix.
 This matrix has the following structure: